hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 it was 16k before I cleared it and it updated the site, but became 8k again after I visited it

-[14:55:37](#16695609371000myHpL:gitter.im) <hiiamboris (NOT THIS ONE)>: since I got 3 entries there populated over 10 years so, I guess offline storage is not a common practice í ½í¸‰
+[14:55:37](#16695609371000myHpL:gitter.im) <hiiamboris (NOT THIS ONE)>: since I got 3 entries there populated over 10 years so, I guess offline storage is not a common practice ğŸ˜‰

 [15:05:56](#16695615561001ePhvX:gitter.im) <hiiamboris (NOT THIS ONE)>: maybe @rgchris knows more